irfanherfiandana/test-devops/README.md

 * **send the link and repository to us**

 ### Task 3:
-* if you were asked by your current CTO to re-design your company architecture, how would you to design it ?
+* if you were asked by your current CTO to re-design your company architecture, how would you design it ?
 * please use drawing tools such as draw.io
 * **send image to us along with the explanation you'd propose the design that way**